-Cook county mandatory arbitration personal injury cases make up a significant portion of the civil docket in the Law Division of the Circuit Court of Cook County.
-If you file a car accident lawsuit and your damages are valued at $50,000 or less, Illinois Supreme Court rules will likely route your case into mandatory arbitration before it ever reaches a jury.
-Understanding how this process works — and what your options are if you disagree with the result — is essential for any accident victim pursuing a lawsuit in Cook County.
+Cook County mandatory arbitration personal injury cases make up a significant portion of the civil docket in the Municipal Districts of the Circuit Court of Cook County.
+If you file a car accident lawsuit seeking money damages of $30,000 or less, Illinois Supreme Court rules and Cook County’s local rules will route your case into mandatory arbitration before it ever reaches a jury.
+Understanding how this process works, and what your options are if you disagree with the result, is essential for any accident victim pursuing a lawsuit in Cook County.

 This article provides general legal information; consult a licensed Illinois attorney for advice specific to your situation.